lkesteloot/unsong/unsong.md

 Very tentatively, Ana reached out and patted its head.
 At that precise moment, the [i]Not A Metaphor[/i] crossed straight through the Heart of God, the dead center of the American continent.
 For a second, Ana saw all the connections, all the sephirot in—how had Blake put it—“in starry numbers fitly ordered”.
 She saw the flow of energies, as above so below, as on the right so on the left, God becoming Man becoming God, all a perfect palindrome.
 She saw that the world was a palindrome, that the human body was a palindrome, that history was a palindrome, that the entire Bible was palindromes.
 Dumb mud.
 Madam in Eden, I’m Adam.
 Cain, a maniac.
 Semite times.
 Egad, no bondage!
 Deed.
 Tenet.
 Are we not drawn onwards, we Jews, drawn onward to new era?
 Egad, a base life defiles a bad age.
 So let’s use Jesus’ telos.
 Dogma—I am god!
 Deliverer re-reviled.
 “Abba, abba”.
 Deified.
 Did I do, O God, did I as I said I’d do; good, I did.

-…and then the dog grabbed the meat and ran away behind the galley.
+... and then the dog grabbed the meat and ran away behind the galley.
 By the time Ana followed, it had disappeared.

-Wow, thought Ana to herself, that is definitely the weirdest thing that happened to me since…well, since I was possessed by an astral cactus person this afternoon, I guess.
+Wow, thought Ana to herself, that is definitely the weirdest thing that happened to me since... well, since I was possessed by an astral cactus person this afternoon, I guess.

 Then she looked up.
 The ship was still on course.
 The rocks of the Gamboa Turn were straight ahead.
 Minutes now, if that.

 She ran back belowdecks.
 The dog wasn’t there.
-Frantically, she opened the door to the bridge, hoping beyond hope she would find it, could convince it to do something…
+Frantically, she opened the door to the bridge, hoping beyond hope she would find it, could convince it to do something...

 “Hello,” said a nice female voice.